cisco/lal-build-manager/README.md

 Fetched versions from `lal install` is available in `~/.lal/cache/NAME/VERSION`.

 ## Installation
 Something quick and easy.
 Then run `lal configure` to interactively select docker environment and default arguments to pass through to build scripts and resources. `lal configure` will create `~/.lal/lalrc`.
+Could also install global pre-commit hooks (e.g. to verify validity of `manifest.json`).

 ### Command Specification
 #### lal install